an island of unique beauty11 days from £1,899 per person

 Visit Alghero this morning, one of Sardinia’s most beautiful medieval cities.
 Once a Catalan colony, you will notice the Spanish influence in the atmosphere and street signs as you stroll through the tangle of traffic-free lanes.
 We spend the afternoon on the beautiful promontory of Capo Caccia.
 Home to an extraordinary nature reserve frequented by large birds of prey, Capo Caccia is also renowned for a labyrinth of caves including 2,500m-long Grotta di Nettuno.

-Alghero - Castelsardo - Tempio Pausania - Golfo di Marinella/Porto Cervo
+Alghero - Castelsardo - Tempio Pausania - Golfo di Marinella

 Today, we visit the 13th century Aragonese stronghold of Castelsardo where steep, winding streets lead up to the defensive towers and old women sit in doorways weaving elaborate baskets.
 We continue to the famous Costa Smeralda (Emerald Coast) named for its crystal clear waters, and stop in Tempio Pausania, a small village amongst majestic granite rocks and dense cork woods.
-Our hotel for the next three nights is the Hotel Marana (4-star) or the Colonna Hotel (4-star) in Porto Cervo.
+Our hotel for the next three nights is the Hotel Marana (4-star).

 Hotel Marana, Golfo di Marinella (4-star)